adrw/travel.adrw.xyz/src/pages/blog/2018-12-11-33-hours-billy-bishop-montreal-shanghai-bangkok.md

 Unlike many airports in North America, Shanghai doesn’t let arriving passengers skip customs if they’re taking a connecting flight.

-We had 1.5 hours to practice patience in the customs line 2 for temporary visas but made it through without any issues.
+We had 1.5 hours to practice patience in the customs line (go to number 2 on the left end of the hall) for temporary visas but made it through without any issues.

 That being said, our 5 hour layover felt like 40 minutes when you add in customs, check in to print new boarding passes, and security.